 How Hive Works

 The tables in Hive are similar to tables in a relational database, and data units are organized in a taxonomy from larger to more granular units.
 Databases are comprised of tables, which are made up of partitions.
 Data can be accessed via a simple query language and Hive supports overwriting or appending data.

 Within a particular database, data in the tables is serialized and each table has a corresponding Hadoop Distributed File System (HDFS) directory.
 Each table can be sub-divided into partitions that determine how data is distributed within sub-directories of the table directory.
 Data within partitions can be further broken down into buckets.

-Hive supports primitive data formats such as TIMESTAMP, STRING, FLOAT, BOOLEAN, DECIMAL, BINARY, DOUBLE, INT, TINYINT, SMALLINT and BIGINT.
-In addition, primitive data types can be combined to form complex data types, such as structs, maps and arrays.
+Hive supports all the common primitive data formats such as BIGINT, BINARY, BOOLEAN, CHAR, DECIMAL, DOUBLE, FLOAT, INT, SMALLINT, STRING, TIMESTAMP, and TINYINT.
+In addition, analysts can combine primitive data types to form complex data types, such as structs, maps and arrays.

 The Stinger Initiative successfully delivered a fundamental new Apache Hive, which evolved Hive’s traditional architecture and made it faster, with richer SQL semantics and petabyte scalability.
 We continue to work within the community to advance these three key facets of hive:

 Stinger.next is focused on the vision of delivering enterprise SQL at Hadoop scale, accelerating the production deployment of Hive for interactive analytics, reporting and and ETL.
 More explicitly, some of the key areas that we will invest in include: